-Online Homework: 5%
+Online Homework: 15%

-Quizzes: 5%
+Quizzes: 10%

 Online Homework: Homework will be assigned on a daily basis.
 A student must have access to uta.mylabsplus.com for this course since part of your grade will be based on the completion of homework assignments online.
-The problems are nearly identical to the textbook problems from the departmental assignment sheet, which is attached.
-Whereas your homework grade is based solely on the online homework, you are also responsible for other text problems assigned.
+Late Homework will not be accepted, not ever, for any reason.